affinidi/eventi-workshop/docs/iota-framework-verification.md

 1. Login to [Affinidi Portal](https://portal.affinidi.com)

+2. Go to `Affinidi Iota Framework` under the `Frameworks` section.

-2. Click on Create Configuration and set the following fields:
+3. Click on `Create Configuration` button and set the following fields:

+   - `Name of configuration` as `myIotaConfig`
-   `Wallet`: Create a new wallet and provide the new wallet name, or select an existing Wallet that will sign and issue the credentials to the user.
+   - `Wallet`: Create a new wallet and provide the new wallet name, or select an existing Wallet that will sign and issue the credentials to the user.

-   `Vault JWT Expiration time`: Credential Offers have a limited lifetime to enhance security.
+   - `Lifetime of Request Token`: Credential Offers have a limited lifetime to enhance security.
 Consumers must claim the offer within this timeframe.
+   - `Display name` as `Eventi Iota`

-3. Select _Data sharing flow mode_ as `Redirect`, and add `Redirect URLs` as `http://localhost:3000/verification`
+4. Select _Data sharing flow mode_ as `Redirect`, and add `Redirect URLs` as `http://localhost:3000/verification`

-4. Optionally, you can configure whether to enable:
+5. Optionally, you can configure whether to enable:

-   `Enable Verification`: To verify the credentials the user shares using the Credential Verification service.
+   - `Enable Credential Verification`: To verify the credentials the user shares using the Credential Verification service.

-   `Enable Consent Audit Log`: To store the consent given by the user whenever they share data with the website.
+   - `Enable Consent Audit Log`: To store the consent given by the user whenever they share data with the website.

-5. Click `Create` button, `ConfigurationId` is generated
+6. Click `Create` button, `ConfigurationId` is generated

-6. Click `Create Presentation Definitions` and by providing the name of the Presentation Definition as `Event Ticket VC` and then select from the available templates to pre-populate the editor and modify with the below presentation definition to request `Event Ticket Credential` from the Affinidi Vault.
+7. Click `Create Presentation Definition` button and provide the name of the Presentation Definition as `Event Ticket VC` and then select from the available templates to pre-populate the editor and modify with the below presentation definition to request `Event Ticket Credential` from the Affinidi Vault.

 ```Json
 {